conoro/hugo.conoroneill.com/content/post/malt-house-granary-shows-to-to-fill-a-restaurant-in-a-recession.md

----
++++
-title: "Malt House Granary shows to to fill a restaurant in a recession"
+title = "Malt House Granary shows to to fill a restaurant in a recession" slug = "malt-house-granary-shows-to-to-fill-a-restaurant-in-a-recession" date = "2009-09-25T09:08:47+00:00" id = 950 comment = false
-slug: "malt-house-granary-shows-to-to-fill-a-restaurant-in-a-recession"
-date: "2009-09-25T09:08:47+00:00"
-tags:
-id: 950
-comment: false
----
++++

 We were recently taken out to dinner by my parents and decided to try the Malt House Granary in Clonakilty.
 We had only been once before, 5 years ago, and had not liked the heavy food.
 But[ a recent review](http://www.loudervoice.com/reviews/59854179) which highlighted the new ownership made us want to try again.
 And oh boy were we glad we did.